Rails-Forums/Brew/README.md

 #### This script installs all necessary requirements for web development.
 This script also sets up your dotfiles.
 #### Also when oh-my-zsh is installed type exit and the script will continue.

+#### For Ubuntu there is 3-4 commands you need to run yourself AFTER the script is finshed which will be down below.

 ## Requirements
 #### Mac Os
 * macOS Mojave
 * macOS Catalina
 * macOS BigSur
 * macOs Monterey
+#### Ubuntu
+* Most major versions
+* ALSO COMPATABLE WITH ARM

 ## Install
 #### This script is for the m1 macs.